Moonrise Kingdom (soundtrack): Background

 For Bruce Willis' character, Anderson used a collection of Hank Williams' during the editing process.
 He stated "when we edited together the first scene with him, my editor (Andrew Weisblum) and I thought that something needed to be on the radio and our editing room was downstairs from our apartment so I got a few things and tried them.
 I tried some Hank Williams and that seemed right and next thing we knew we were putting it in every time he appeared and it became his sound."
 Alexandre Desplat also conducted few incerpts from Britten's music in separate sections, which Anderson had said "the orchestra functions as a metaphor for the way a movie works, or something like that.
 I think it all involved out of Britten’s idea of taking this thing apart this way."
 Apart from the compilation songs, the album also featured score cues composed by Desplat.
-Five of the original score tracks were featured in the soundtrack, and was later released separately in a score album by ABKCO on June 2012.
+Five of the original score tracks were featured in the soundtrack, and was later released separately in a score album by ABKCO in June 2012.